-ORIA is pleased to announce the long awaited launch of ERA IBC!
-The new ERA IBC module is anticipated to launch in mid-October 2020 for new IBC disclosures.
+UPDATE-ORIA is pleased to announce that ERA IBC is now LIVE for new and renewal IBC disclosures!
 The ERA IBC module will streamline the biosafety disclosure submission, review, and approval process significantly as all information will reside in a single electronic system.
-More information will be coming soon.
-If you have questions about the upcoming launch of ERA IBC please don’t hesitate to contact us at IBC@asu.edu.
+Training will be provided to familiarize you with the new system and processes.
+Please keep an eye out for the dates and times for training from the ORIA IBC team.
+If you have questions about ERA IBC please don’t hesitate to contact us at IBC@asu.edu.

 The Institutional Biosafety Committee (IBC) is responsible for the review and oversight of research or teaching conducted under the auspices of Arizona State University that utilizes recombinant or synthetic nucleic acid molecules, biohazards or infectious agents, select agents and toxins, or dual use research of concern (DURC).